F

 Grids are the best thing to ever happen to graphic design.
 They form a rational basis for organizing information.
 They support the harmonious distribution of elements and visual weight.
 We don’t design things with grids because it’s easy, or because everyone else is doing it.
 It’s not a trend.
 We design with grids because they help the brain process information.
 The text of this article is left-al

-• The Eli Schiff Problem
+• The Eli Schiff problem

 May 19, 2016